Here are all the winners from the Grammys 2022 – rolling list

 Jimi Hendrix – ‘Music, Money, Madness…Jimi Hendrix In Maui’

-Various Artists – ‘Summer Of Soul’
+Various Artists – ‘Summer Of Soul’ – winner